Understanding Ovarian Cancer: Symptoms, Risk Factors, and Early Detection

 What is Ovarian Cancer?

 The ovary is an essential reproductive organ in females, typically existing as a pair of almond-shaped structures situated on each side of the uterus within the pelvic cavity.
 They serve pivotal roles in a woman’s menstrual cycle, fertility, and hormone production.
-Each ovary contains follicles housing immature eggs, with one follicle releasing a mature egg during ovulation for potential fertilization.
-These eggs then travel through the fallopian tubes towards the uterus.
-Usually, there is one ovary and one fallopian tube on each side of the uterus.
-Following fertilization, the egg attaches to the uterine wall, initiating embryo development and subsequent fetal growth.

-Ovarian cancer is a complex and aggressive disease that originates in the ovaries or the fallopian tubes.
 Cancer, in general, is characterized by uncontrolled growth and division of cells, which can lead to the formation of tumors.
-When cancer cells break away from the primary tumor and spread to other parts of the body through the bloodstream or lymphatic system, it is called metastasis.
+When cancer cells break away from the primary tumor and spread to other parts of the body through the bloodstream or lymphatic system, it’s called metastasis.

 Types of Ovarian Cancer